zilexa/Homeserver/filesystem/folderstructure/README.md

 - `/mnt/pool-nocache` --> the union but excluding the cache, required to offload the cache on a scheduled basis.
 - `/mnt/pool-backup` --> the union of cache/data disk snapshots on backupdisk.
 They are seperately backupped on the backupdisk.
 Not auto-mounted.
 - `/mnt/btrfs-root` --> used during initial setup and during nightly backup.
 Not auto-mounted.

-### 2. System subvolumes:
-When a BTRFS snapshot is made of a subvolume, its nested subvolumes are excluded.
-This way, we can exclude folders that should not be backupped or should be backupped separately, with a different cadence or a different retention policy.

-On the OS system SSD:
-- `/` --> root subvolume (in btrfs-root, also known as subvolid5)
-- `/home` --> root subvolume, contains user data, backupped seperately (Ubuntu, Fedora default behavior).
-- `$HOME/docker` --> root subvolume, contains non-expendable config and data of all Docker containers, backupped seperately.
-- `$HOME/.cache`, `/tmp` --> nested subvolumes are excluded when the parent subvol is snapshotted.
-These folders contain expendable data, should be excluded.
-- `/system-snapshots` --> the location of snapshots.
-Exclude.\

-**the Docker folder**\
-**This folder is precious and non-expendable!
-Will be backupped to backup disk just like your system disk and home folder.**
-- a folder per container for app data/config data.
-- docker-compose.yml and .env files in the root of the folder.
-- HOST folder: containing configs and scripts for maintenance, cleanup, backup.
-This way, you backup a single folder, /docker == equals backup of your complete server configuration.

 ### 3. Data folder structure
 In the mountpoint of each cache/data disk, create the following subvolumes (for example, `cd /mnt/disks`, `sudo btrfs subvolume create data1/Users`: